 About Me

 I am a hydrologist for the USGS – New Mexico Water Science Center and in charge of all technical watershed-modeling activities.
 I have developed data processing and analysis techniques and serve as the center's technical authority on all waterhsed modeling and snow hydrology activities.
-I am currently developing and implementing novel characterizations of forest canopy as well as snow modeling tools in order to quantify the effects of canopy disturbance on snow water resources from a recently awarded competitive grant from the South Central Climate Science Center.
+I am currently developing and implementing novel characterizations of forest canopy as well as snow modeling tools in order to quantify the effects of canopy disturbance on snow water resources.

 Contact Details